 The problem of dishonest attorneys is in the news again.
-The latest report to hit the press involves an attorney who stole £194k from his mother who was suffering from dementia
+The latest report to hit the press involves an attorney who stole £194k from his mother who was suffering from dementia.
+Are Lasting Powers of Attorney vulnerable to fraud?

 “Cunning” attorney jailed for financial abuse